SIGN UP FOR MY FREE NEWSLETTER OF MENTAL HEALTH TIPS!

 What is the Cause of Depression?

-Depression is not caused by one thing, but an interaction of many.
+Depression is not caused by one thing, but the interaction of many.
 Part of the challenge of therapy is to determine what the factors are that contributed to your depression.
-I find it helpful to look at depression as resulting from several different contributing factors.
+It's helpful to try to decipher how your depression came about.
+This way you can come up with a treatment plan to help yourself.

 Medical conditions may trigger depression.
 These include: hypoglycemia, thyroid problems, anemia, diabetes, mono, hepatitis, and the flu.
 Steroids, seizure medications and medications for asthma can also bring on/ and or mimic depressive symptoms.
-Chonic pain and illness can cause depression,
+Chronic pain and stressful medical illnesses can cause depression as well.

 Family issues don’t just include abuse and neglect.
 Conflict in a person’s family, role stress, communication problems, and other family issues can be a contributing cause of depression.